-- 3.8 The PRA expects firms to submit strong quantitative evidence to demonstrate meeting the MA eligibility conditions in Matching Adjustment 2.2(4). - 3.9 In assessing the risks associated with the exercise of surrender options, the PRA expects firms to consider (among other things): - the processes and controls in place to manage surrenders; - the likelihood of peaks and troughs in surrenders, and the drivers of these; - historical surrender experience;
+3.8 The PRA expects firms to be able to submit strong quantitative evidence to demonstrate meeting the MA eligibility conditions in Matching Adjustment 2.2(4).

+3.9 In assessing the risks associated with the exercise of surrender options, the PRA expects firms to consider (among other things):

+- the processes and controls in place to manage surrenders; - the likelihood of peaks and troughs in surrenders, and the drivers of these; - historical surrender experience; - the impact of increased or reduced surrenders on cash flow matching; and - any liquidity strain associated with increased or reduced surrenders.

-- the impact of increased or reduced surrenders on cash flow matching; and - any liquidity strain associated with increased or reduced surrenders. - 3.10 The PRA expects these considerations to form a part of a firm's risk and liquidity management of an MA portfolio and for this to be evidenced in the application. - 3.11 In the case of deferred annuity contracts that are subject to a right of surrender before the start of the annuity payments, the PRA does not consider that the absence of a contract-level surrender basis will necessarily disqualify the obligations for the purposes of Matching Adjustment 2.2(4).
-When demonstrating compliance with this MA eligibility condition, the PRA expects firms to, at least: - undertake a qualitative assessment of each contract that is proposed for inclusion in an MA portfolio to identify those contracts where the surrender basis is nondiscretionary (or only contains limited discretion).30 Such contracts should be considered carefully to assess the extent of surrender risk posed, and may need to be excluded from the portfolio on that basis; - demonstrate that none of the contracts proposed for inclusion could cause a surrender loss that is material in the context of an MA portfolio, including under stressed conditions.
+3.10 The PRA expects these considerations to form a part of a firm's risk and liquidity management of an MA portfolio.

+3.11 In the case of deferred annuity contracts that are subject to a right of surrender before the start of the annuity payments, the PRA does not consider that the absence of a contract-level surrender basis will necessarily disqualify the obligations for the purposes of Matching Adjustment 2.2(4).
+When assessing compliance with this MA eligibility condition, the PRA expects firms to, at least:

+- undertake a qualitative assessment of each contract that is proposed for inclusion in an MA portfolio to identify those contracts where the surrender basis is nondiscretionary (or only contains limited discretion).
+Such contracts should be considered carefully to assess the extent of surrender risk posed, and may need to be excluded from the portfolio on that basis; - be able to demonstrate that none of the contracts proposed for inclusion could cause a surrender loss that is material in the context of an MA portfolio, including under stressed conditions.
 This is expected to include consideration of possible correlation effects between contracts.
-One possible mitigation for larger or more material policies could be to demonstrate that an individual surrender basis can and will be used for these policies; - provide evidence that the management of the surrender basis has not historically led to losses at portfolio level; and - provide a detailed description of how the surrender basis is set and the controls in place around this to manage the risk of loss on surrender.
-If an individual surrender basis would be used for specific contracts then this should be described separately in each case. - 3.12 Where a single contract covers a number of individual scheme members or beneficiaries, the PRA would expect the points above to be considered in respect of these individual members or beneficiaries when demonstrating compliance with Matching Adjustment 2.2(4). - 3.13 For the purposes of assessing whether the surrender value exceeds the value of the assets held, the PRA's preferred approach is for the surrender value to be compared against the BEL.
-Where firms have compared against the BEL plus risk margin, the PRA expects firms clearly to demonstrate that the contribution of an MA portfolio to any surrender pay-out would be limited to the amount of assets held in that MA portfolio in respect of the surrendered contract(s), in order to demonstrate compliance with Matching Adjustment 2.2(4)(b).
-For the avoidance of doubt, the PRA considers that including the contract's contribution to the SCR in the cost-neutrality assessment would be appropriate only in exceptional circumstances.
+One possible mitigation for larger or more material policies could be to demonstrate that an individual surrender basis can and will be used for these policies; - be able to provide evidence that the management of the surrender basis has not historically led to losses at portfolio level; and - be able to provide a detailed description of how the surrender basis is set and the controls in place around this to manage the risk of loss on surrender.
+If an individual surrender basis would be used for specific contracts then this should be described separately in each case.

-30 Here 'non-discretionary' means the surrender basis is stipulated in the contract and the insurer cannot change the surrender basis.
+Here 'non-discretionary' means the surrender basis is stipulated in the contract and the insurer cannot change the surrender basis.
 'Limited discretion' means the surrender basis has a discretionary element but there is a limit placed on the amount of discretion that can be used.